ZuhairQuakes/AI-Fault-Classification/README.md

 - Improves understanding of tectonic processes critical for engineering and infrastructure planning.

 ## Peer-reviewed journal articles
-This work has recently been accepted into a Tier 1 peer-reviewed journal.
-The link will be shared once it is online.
+This work has recently been accepted into a Tier 1 peer-reviewed journal: https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2024JB028774

 ----------------------------------